python-lsp/python-lsp-ruff/README.md

 Configuration options can be passed to the python-language-server.
 If a `pyproject.toml` file is present in the project, `python-lsp-ruff` will use these configuration options.
-Note that any configuration options passed to ruff via `pylsp` are ignored if the project has a `pyproject.toml`.
+Note that any configuration options (except for `extendIgnore` and `extendSelect`, see [this issue](https://github.com/python-lsp/python-lsp-ruff/issues/19)) passed to ruff via `pylsp` are ignored if the project has a `pyproject.toml`.

 The plugin follows [python-lsp-server's configuration](https://github.com/python-lsp/python-lsp-server/#configuration).
 These are